 If the airbag readiness light ever comes on and stays on, it means that something may be wrong with the airbag system.
-For example, the right front passenger airbag could inflate even though the airbag on-off switch is turned off.
+For example, the front outboard passenger frontal airbag could inflate even though the airbag on-off switch is turned off.

 To help avoid injury to yourself or others, have the vehicle serviced right away.
-See Airbag Readiness Light on page 5-15 for more information, including important safety information.
+See Airbag Readiness Light on page 5-14 for more information, including important safety information.